-- Elimination results primarily from faecal excretion. - The usual measures for decontamination (Ipecac Syrup, lavage, charcoal or cathartics) may be administered, although patients usually have sufficient vomiting not to require - CaNa2EDTA has been used successfully to normalise zinc levels and is the agent of choice.
+- ▶ The usual measures for decontamination (Ipecac Syrup, lavage, charcoal or cathartics) may be administered, although patients usually have sufficient vomiting not to require them. - ▶ CaNa2EDTA has been used successfully to normalise zinc levels and is the agent of choice.

 [Ellenhorn and Barceloux: Medical Toxicology]